backdrop-contrib/bueditor/README.txt

 //open editor dialog with a title and the user form.
 BUE.dialog.open('User Input', userForm);

 The above example uses a form which is more suitable for complex user input.
 If you want to get just a single input you may consider using javascript prompt().
 Here is an example that gets image URL as a user input
 js:
 var url = prompt('URL', '');//prompt for URL var code = '<img src="'+ url +'" />';//put the url into the code.
 E.replaceSelection(code);//replace the selection with the code.

-How to create a button to insert XHTML-compliant Underlined text?

-Since <u> is not XHTML-compatible, you should use CSS.
-First of all, you need to define a class in your theme's CSS file, for instance;
-.underlined-text {text-decoration: underline;}
-As the above class exists, you can use it in your button content:

-<span class="underlined-text">%TEXT%</span>

-Where %TEXT% will be replaced by the selected text in the textarea.

-How to extend the functionality of Headers button to create a specialized tag chooser?
+How to extend the functionality of Headings button to create a specialized tag chooser?
-How to create an image chooser(ie. smiley chooser) using eDefTagChooser?
+How to create an image chooser(ie. smiley chooser) using E.tagChooser?

-Firstly, we should understand what eDefTagChooser does. eDefTagChooser(tags, applyTag, wrapEach, wrapAll, effect) It accepts 5 parameters among which only the first one is required and the rest is optional.
+Firstly, we should understand what E.tagChooser does.
+E.tagChooser(tags, options)

-Parameter "tags": is an array of tag infos, each having the format:
+Parameter "tags": an array of tag infos, each having the format:
  [tag, title, attributes]
   tag: the tag that will enclose the selected text in the textarea
   title: the text or html to help the user choose this tag